pi-star-2025/pi_star/Math + Physics/cosmology/galaxy.md

 In some ways, our eyes in our bodies are constantly updated starmaps of our original triangle's π.

 We reference mostly 2 stars.
-And then alltrees on earth actually will reference them all.
+And then all trees on earth actually will reference them all.

 ...